Elytrium/LimboAuth/README.md

 ## Features of LimboAuth

-- Supports H2, MySQL, PostgreSQL databases
+- Supports H2, MySQL, PostgreSQL databases;
-- Geyser Floodgate support
+- Geyser Floodgate support;
-- Hybrid (Floodgate/Online/Offline) mode support
+- Hybrid (Floodgate/Online/Offline) mode support;
-- Uses BCrypt - the best hashing algorithm for password
+- Uses BCrypt - the best hashing algorithm for password;
-- Ability to migrate from AuthMe-alike plugins
+- Ability to migrate from AuthMe-alike plugins;
-- Ability to block weak passwords
+- Ability to block weak passwords;
-- TOTP 2FA support
+- TOTP 2FA support;
-- Ability to set UUID from database
+- Ability to set UUID from database;
-- Highly customisable config - you can change all the messages the plugin sends, or just disable them
+- Highly customisable config - you can change all the messages the plugin sends, or just disable them;
-- MCEdit schematic world loading
+- MCEdit schematic world loading;
-- And more..
+- And more...

 ## Donation